cutdigital/mcut.site/docs/tutorials/helloWorld.md

 ### Summary

 In this tutorial, we have looked a simple HelloWorld-style of application using MCUT.
 First, mesh initialisation was described, showing that defining a mesh boils doing to simple C-style arrays.
 We then proceeded to create an MCUT context, which allowed us to submit a dispatch call to do the cutting.
 We demonstrated that all of these steps were brief and simple.
 Next, we delved into the task of querying data from MCUT after a dispatch call.
 In this regard, we found out how MCUT uses a "function-allocation-function procedure" to query information.
 This was then used to access connected components (our meshes), and their data (vertices, face indices etc.).
 Finally, we finished off by showing how to free internal memory allocated by the MCUT library, and then topped off with some nice visualisations of the output meshes.

-Checkout the [documentation](https://github.com/cutdigital/mcut-docs) for more information on how to use this awesome tool!